elehcim/elehcim/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I'm currently a Technologist at INAF, in Rome, working as a software engineer in the team developing software for Cherenkov telescopes data processing.
+- 🔭 I'm currently an HPC Scientific Application Engineer at CINECA, in Bologna.
 - I love to work with k8s and python and well written C++
-- 🌱 I’m currently learning apache airflow
+- 🌱 I’m currently learning apache airflow and OpenStack.
 - 👯 I’d like to collaborate on Python and JuliaLang projects.
 - My ORCID ID: https://orcid.org/0000-0002-6324-5713
 <!--